Travel Guide Oceania Australia Victoria

 Victoria is a diverse region, located in Australia's south-eastern corner.
 While Melbourne is a modern city, the rest of Victoria features a remarkable variety of landscapes, from the alpine highlands along the northern border, to the serene beauty of untouched wilderness areas such as Wilsons Promontory and the striking harshness of the southern coast line along the Great Ocean Road.

-If you fancy yourself a wine connoisseur, make sure you visit some of the great wineries in this region to the north-east of Melbourne.
-Read more about the Yarra Valley
+If you fancy yourself a wine connoisseur, make sure you visit some of the great wineries in the Yarra Valley region to the northeast of Melbourne.

 Approximately 40 kilometres east of Melbourne lies the Dandenong Ranges, 500m high hills that are richly covered with eucalyptus and lush fern forests.